SF-4509

 Plain Language

-Developers must conduct an annual review of their safety and security protocol, accounting for both changes to the AI model's capabilities and evolving industry best practices.
-The protocol must be modified as needed following review.
-If the modifications are material, the developer must re-publish the updated protocol (with appropriate redactions) and transmit a copy to the attorney general — the same publication requirements that apply to the initial protocol.
-This is a continuing obligation, not a one-time pre-deployment exercise.
+Developers must annually review their safety and security protocol, updating it to reflect both changes in the AI model's capabilities and evolving industry best practices.
+When material modifications are made, the developer must re-publish the protocol publicly (with appropriate redactions) and re-transmit a copy to the attorney general, following the same process as the initial pre-deployment publication.
+This is a continuing obligation — annual review is mandatory regardless of whether the developer believes changes are needed.

 Statutory Text